udvale/VPDS-Suggestion-Tool/README.md

 # 💡 VPDS Component Suggestion Tool (Frontend)

 This is the frontend of the **Visa Product Design System (VPDS) Suggestion Tool**, a web app that allows users to input a query (e.g., "login form with email input") and receive a generated JSX code snippet using components from Visa's design system.

-The frontend is built with **Next.js (App Router)**, **TypeScript**, and styled using **Tailwind CSS** along with **Nova React Components** from Visa.
+(Soon will add class diagram)

 Communicates with the backend at: https://github.com/udvale/vpds-rec-backend

 ---

 ## Features
-- ⚡️ Input UI for freeform component descriptions
+- Input UI for freeform component descriptions
-- 🧠 Fetches generated component suggestions from the backend (AI or rule-based)
+- Fetches generated component suggestions from the backend (AI or rule-based)
-- 📦 Uses actual VPDS components for preview (Nova UI)
 - 📋 Displays both:
   - The list of components used
-  - The JSX snippet for copy-paste usage
+  - The TSX snippet for copy-paste usage

-- 🧪 Handles errors and loading gracefully
+---

+## Assumptions
+- The prototype uses 33 Nova React components (hand‑picked, each with 1‑3 showcase variants).
+- For every query we run a lightweight semantic scorer (retriever.py).
+It token‑matches the query against each component’s name, description, and tags, adds small bonuses for UI‑pattern cues (“login”, “form”, etc.), then returns the top‑3 ranked components (k = 3).
+- Try GPT‑4o‑mini for smart merge, fall back to regex; if code passes a quick sanity check, save to cache for next time.

 ---